carpentries-incubator/swc_github_flow/for_novice_contributors.md

 If you make more changes to this branch after making the pull request, those changes will automatically get added to the existing pull request, as long as the pull request hasn't been closed.

-5. Wait for feedback from the community on your Pull Request!
+5. Wait for feedback from the community on your pull request!

 6. If you receive feedback, make the changes on GitHub and the pull request will update automatically.